 1. Structure Your Permissions Better

 It’s vital that admins have a policy in place for folder permissions and permission changes to ensure the environment doesn’t spiral out of control.
-In general, folder permissions fall into three categories; directly applied permissions, inherited permissions and hybrid permissions.
+In general, folder permissions fall into three categories: directly applied permissions, inherited permissions and hybrid permissions.

 Experts recommend that, when organizing your permissions structure, you attempt to remove all hybrids and focus on a more dual-based model.
 Folders should be inheriting either all or none of their permissions.
 Then you should standardize your existing group permissions.

 One pro tip is to use only group permissions, even if that involves creating a group for one individual.
 It’s far easier to manage this than it is to manage a complex network of individual permissions.
+A well-thought-out permissions management policy ensures long-term scalability and reduces risk from unnecessary access.

 2. Communicate Better with Data Owners